roman-gardens/gre/content/province/italia/rome/porticus_liviae.md

 ### Figures

-{{< figure src="../images/.jpg" alt="Base Plan, based on the marble plan and reconstructed with the vines mentioned in Pliny the Elder" title="Fig. 1: Base Plan, based on the marble plan and reconstructed with the vines mentioned in Pliny the Elder (Holly Spoth-Torres)." >}}
+{{< figure src="../images/.jpg" alt="Base Plan, based on the Marble Plan and reconstructed with the vines mentioned in Pliny the Elder" title="Fig. 1: Base Plan, based on the Marble Plan and reconstructed with the vines mentioned in Pliny the Elder (Holly Spoth-Torres)." >}}

 {{< figure src="../images/.jpg" alt="Reconstruction section of the trellised walkway and two-story colonnade of the Porticus Liviae" title="Fig. 2: Reconstruction section of the trellised walkway and two-story colonnade of the Porticus Liviae (Holly Spoth-Torres)." >}}